HistoryThis section has been translated automatically.

 DefinitionThis section has been translated automatically.

-Allergic bronchopulmonary aspergillosis (ABPA) is based on an immunological reaction to fungal antigens, especially those of Aspergillus spp, and is considered the most common cause of pulmonary eosinophilia (see eosinophilic pneumonia below).
-ABPA occurs in 10-15% of cases with complications in cystic fibrosis (mucoviscidosis).
+Allergic bronchopulmonary aspergillosis (ABPA) is based on an immunological reaction to fungal antigens, especially those of Aspergillus spp. (in principle, other fungi can also trigger this disease).
+It is considered the most common cause of pulmonary eosinophilia (see eosinophilic pneumonia below).
+ABPA occurs in 10-15% of cases complicating cystic fibrosis (cystic fibrosis).

 You might also be interested in

 2-15% of patients with cystic fibrosis suffer from ABPA

 Immunological reaction of type I and type III against Aspergillus species (see below Aspergillosis), especially Aspergillus fumigatus.
 Other Aspergillusspecies like:

 - aspergillus nidulans

 The symptoms begin insidiously with increasing asthmatic complaints, inexplicable fever attacks, haemoptysis, chest pain, weight loss, myalgia.
 A dyscratic line with formation of thick mucus can lead to so-called "mycoid impactions" and centrally located bronchiectasis.